Battle Ground . . . In and Around

 A pictorial drama of early Northwest pioneer life

-Two new history booklets about Battle Ground now available
+Two history booklets about Battle Ground and it's neighbors now available

 Peace Wins is a booklet that tells the documented story of negotiations for peace and the fallout that followed.
 The booklet explains the "battle" that ended up being the name for the city of Battle Ground, the school district, the postal service and many businesses in the area.
 Also provided are the characters of the time and their ties to famous personalities and framework of the mid-1800s Indian War years.